BrenPatF/Sandbox/README.md

 /

 ```
-This will create a timer set and time the sections, with listing at the end:
+This will create a log of the results from an example program, with listing at the end:
 ```
 As Is
 =====